Venmo to open to teenagers, though many use it already

 Banks have been creating children’s bank account products for decades, but with the rise in e-commerce and financial technology companies, a basic checking account for a teenager no longer suffices.

 Venmo acknowledged that opening the service to teenagers was done in response to frequent requests from users over the years, a nod to the fact that teenagers were likely using the service already.
-The mainstream accounts provide the teenagers more security and identity verification, and also give them access to the debit card.
+The mainstream accounts provide teenagers with more security and identity verification and also give them access to the debit card.

 Chase offers its Chase First Banking product which can be opened for children as young as six years old as well as a high school checking product.
 Both products come with a debit card and ways for parents to monitor spending on the account.
 The high school checking also gives access to Zelle, the bank’s own peer-to-peer payment service, as well as credit monitoring services.